apollographql/apollo-tooling/packages/apollo/README.md

   --globalTypesFile=globalTypesFile          By default, TypeScript will put a file named "globalTypes.ts" inside the
                                              "output" directory.
 Set "globalTypesFile" to specify a different path.
+                                             Similarly, Flow will put common types in a global file, only if this option is set.

   --key=key                                  The API key for the Apollo Engine service